modphysnobel/modphysnobel.github.io/docs/vol-IV/volume-IV.md

 Physics, as a natural science, deals with objects and forces acting in regions that existed since the beginning of time, as well as in regions observed nowadays in modern accelerators of particles.
 The ways of building and applying concepts, models and research methodologies have evolved in universes integrated by particles, waves, matter and energy.
 To study those universes mathematics serves as bridges for solving problems and ladders for attaining better and better explanations.

 In this Volume IV we review and comment the essential nodes of a cognitive network of explanations, discoveries, and inventions that have been recognized with Nobel Prizes, mostly in Physics and few in Chemistry.
-Chapters 13 (Developments in high energy physics) and 14 (Evolution of cosmology) deal with high energy physics which comprehends nuclear physics, particle physics and cosmology.
+Chapters 16 (Development of knowledge in high energy physics) and 17 (Evolution of cosmology) deal with high energy physics which comprehends nuclear physics, particle physics and cosmology.
 These regions of the universe differ in the size of its components and the intensity of the energies involved.
 The Chapters of this fourth Volume are the following:

  <p align="center" width="100%">
     <img width="600" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-IV/figs/Intro1.PNG?raw=true">